Valliyilmenon/5143-201-OpSys-Valliyil/assignments/cpu_simulation/README.md

 Valliyil Saikiran:
 -----------------

+- Cameup with most of the project implementation.
 - Worked and developed the Semaphores (The most challenging part for us)
-- integreated all other existing methods developed by team members to work with semaphore module created.
+- Integreated all other existing methods developed by team members to work with semaphore module created.
 - Created semaphore queues and status_list queue to be used by all queues implemented
 - Ensured the output of the textfile(test_file_C)matched the sample textfile that was provided.
-- Cameup with most of the project implementation idea.

 Singh Swati:
 ------------

 - Worked on the implementation of the I/O
 - Ensured the I/O process worked as it should be.
-- created the I/O wait queue for processes that encountered interrupts
+- Created the I/O wait queue for processes that encountered interrupts
 - Ensured I/O module worked perfectly with existing codes written by team members
 - Encouraged the team to keep working when we got stuck by proferring other ideas and solutions.
-- created team pie chart
+- Created team pie chart

 Tinubu Helix:
 -------------

 - Worked on the first part of simulation of the project (processes) excluding the I/O and Semaphores.
 - Ensured the project worked well with the reading in of procces from textfile, populating the job scheduling queue with processes.
-- integreated all other methods developed by my team members together with initial code.
+- Integreated all other methods developed by my team members together with initial code.
-- formatted output and Calculated average timings for the operations.
+- Formatted output and Calculated average timings for the operations.
 - Created the readme file